Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

-There is a side result of our algorithm, where the Marginal-Greedy Algorithm (Algorithm \ref{alg: indivisible_submodular+binary}) can also work for additive binary valuation functions to compute an NW allocation that is EF1, MMS, and max-USW, where for each agent $i \in N$, $v_i$ is additive and $v_i(e) \in \{0,1\}$ for any $e \in T$.
+For an independent interest, we find that there is a side result of the Marginal-Greedy Algorithm, where it can also work for additive binary valuation functions to compute an NW allocation that is EF1, MMS, and max-USW, which demonstrates the robustness of our algorithm.